 With regards to physical appearance, the combination of three different shades of grey is appealing and contrasts nicely with the red of the Singer logo.
 It is not a machine to be immediately hidden away out of sight.

-There are a couple of drawbacks to the design of the machine however.
+There are a couple of drawbacks to the design of the machine.
 I find it a shame that the lever to lift the presser foot is made from cheap white plastic.
 It sticks out like a sore thumb, and the overall look of the machine would be improved with a metal or chrome-painted lever.

-And as is so often the case, the quality of the foot pedal is also at odds with the design and quality of the sewing machine.
+As is so often the case, the quality of the foot pedal is also at odds with the design and quality of the sewing machine.
 It is made of a plastic which looks and feels rather flimsy and cheap.

-All in all though these are only minor grievances for what otherwise I consider to be a very well designed machine.
+All in all though these are only minor grievances for what otherwise I consider to be a well designed machine.

 In addition to needles and bobbins, the Singer Heavy Duty 4411 comes with the following accessories: